au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

     Name: target, dtype: int64.

-So looks like the train and validation set are similar in terms of class imbalance and the various lengths in the question texts.
+So it looks like the train and validation set are similar in terms of class imbalance and the various lengths in the question texts.

 ```python